If you haven’t started your Christmas marketing, you need to start now.

 Images always helps sell a product.
 But do make sure you Optimize your images and add alt tags – this is simple best-practice advice for e-commerce stores, but focusing on holiday-specific keywords around Christmas will help customers discover your sales.
 Put your keyword research to work by adding them to the end of the image text.

-8. Put Positive Reviews Front and Center
+8. Put Positive Reviews Front and Centre

 Trust seals and guarantees are great, but nothing boosts consumer confidence quite like a positive review.
 When a customer searches for a specific product, you want them to see your best reviews first-and-foremost.
 This is especially true on mobile platforms when customers are searching for a vote of confidence in-store before they decide to commit to a sale.

-9. Emphasize Your Unique Value Proposition
+9. Emphasise Your Unique Value Proposition

 Your unique value proposition (UVP) is the special something that sets you apart from your competitors.
 Vague promises of “best in class services” won’t cut it—you need to offer something tangible such as price matching, free deliveries on large items, or money back guarantees.
 If you can offer a UVP unique to your brand or products, even better.

-10. Incentivize Your Promotions
+10. Incentivise Your Promotions

 If you want to drive some last-minute traffic to your website, spring for paid ads that include incentives for sharing.
 Giving away coupon codes and promotional gifts whenever someone shares your website with a friend is a great way to incentivize a visit to your e-commerce store.